 Aim high, Angamua – We aspire to excellence and the safest care.

-As employers and employees, we make promises to each other when we decide to work together.
-As an employer, we are aiming to make it easy for our people to do their life’s best work at Auckland DHB.
-We want our workforce to be a shining example of a happy, healthy, high performing community.
+As an employer, we are aiming to make it easy for our people to do their life’s best work with us.
+We promise our people:

 The Auckland DHB People Strategy [PDF, 1.1 MB] outlines our goals and ambitions, and the steps we’re taking to ensure we are a great place to work.